-In 2022, electricity supply companies supplied 6,572 GWh to their customers (Regulator's data).
+In 2023, electricity supply companies supplied 6,520GWh to their customers (Regulator's data).
 Most of household customers consume a comparatively small volume of electricity (about 150 kWh per month).

-At the end of the reporting year, there were 59 companies registered in the electricity producers' register - 49 for co-generation plants, 9 for wind power plants, and two for hydroelectric power plants.
-In 2022, the Regulator registered 11 new electricity traders.
-At the end of the reporting year, 44 companies were registered in the electricity traders' register and 10 licenses were issued for the distribution of electricity and one license for the transmission of electricity.
+At the end of the reporting year, there were 73 companies registered in the electricity producers' register - 45 for co-generation plants, 10 for wind power plants, 17 for solar power plants and two for hydroelectric power plants.
+In 2023, the Regulator registered 9 new electricity traders.
+At the end of the reporting year, there were 43 companies included in the electricity traders' register.
+Also there are 10 licensed distribution system operators and one transmission system operator.

-The Latvian electricity consumption structure in 2022 was as follows:
+The Latvian electricity consumption structure in 2023 was as follows:

+households - 30%;

-- households 25%; - non-household users 75%.
+• non-household users - 70%.

-In 2022, 100% of total electricity was traded in the electricity market at contract prices in accordance with bilateral agreements.
-During the year, 6.36% of all households and 26.97% of all non-household users changed electricity trader.
+In 2023, 100% of total electricity was traded in the electricity market at contract prices in accordance with bilateral agreements.
+During the year, 4.01% of all households and 27.21% of all non-household users changed electricity trader.
 Serving customers and billing is traders' responsibility, therefore internal policies for setting a market offer are taken into consideration.
 However, the regulation states that a universal offer must be included in the product portfolio for all traders willing to supply households.
 A universal offer is defined as one which comes with a fixed electricity price for a period of 12 months and does not contain any restrictions on early termination of the contract (no penalty for customer).
 Nevertheless, products with a fixed price for different time periods and products with a variable power exchange price are offered in the market.